hazelcast/hazelcast-reference-manual/src/OtherNetworkConfigurations.md

 - `auto-increment`: In some cases you may want to choose to use only one port.
 In that case, you can disable the auto-increment feature of `port` by setting `auto-increment` to `false`.
 The `port-count` attribute is not used when auto-increment feature is disabled.

-The parameter `port-count` is ignored when the above configuration is made.

 ### Outbound Ports